dd9jn/rfc4880bis/rfc4880bis.md

 The body of this packet consists of:

 * A one-octet version number.
-The currently specified versions are 3 and 6.
+The currently specified version is 3.

 * A one-octet signature type.
 Signature types are described in [](#signature-types).